 History of the Lemon Lime Tree

-The lemon lime tree is a unique combination of meyer lemons and key limes.
+The lemon lime tree was developed by horticulturalists to be a wondrous combination of Meyer lemons and key limes.
 These trees are happy to grow side-by-side in the same pot or be grafted together to form hybrids.
-Because growing them side-by-side is a relatively common practice, it’s likely that this practice has been going on longer than the current “cocktail tree” trend.

 Lemon Lime Tree Characteristics